-There’s a reason why life insurance companies get involved in the structured settlements process.
+There is a reason why life insurance companies get involved in the structured settlements process.
 They offer more stability in their ability to pay out over long periods of time (for example, 50 years).
-After all, an individual that’s being sued could very well choose to disappear 5 years or so into their payment arrangement.
+After all, an individual that is being sued could very well choose to disappear 5 years or so into their payment arrangement.

 Payments Start Showing Up

 With a settlement agreement reached, first payments should start arriving.
-They’ll come in the mail or via direct deposit in a victim’s account.
+They will come in the mail or via direct deposit in a victim’s account.
 These payments may also include a lump sum amount up front that will be used to pay attorney’s fees.